openstack/openstack-manuals/doc/common/glossary.rst

       Represents a virtual, isolated OSI layer-2 subnet in Networking.

+   Network Time Protocol (NTP)

+      Method of keeping a clock for a host or node correct via communication with a trusted, accurate time source.

    Newton

       The code name for the fourteenth release of OpenStack.
 The